 Some time ago, I got an email from someone asking about an interview with Ed Oxford, published as a blog post on Forge titled "Has 'Homosexual' always been in the Bible?"
 Mr. Oxford argued that the idea behind our English word "homosexual" was not always in the Bible, and that the church has made a grave mistake when they started to convey the idea in their translations.

-At the time I had never heard of this author or his writing, but I have since noticed Oxford's writing popping up elsewhere, and I was fascinated by the fact that he graduated from Talbot School of Theology, a conservative Evangelical seminary, the very place where I graduated and where Sean McDowell teaches.
+At the time I had never heard of this author or his writing, but I have since noticed this interview with Oxford popping up elsewhere, and I was fascinated by the fact that he graduated from Talbot School of Theology, a conservative Evangelical seminary, the very place where I graduated and where Sean McDowell teaches.

 People may be attracted to reforming the Church's interpretation of the Bible's position on same-sex relationships because they have seen its abuse.
 Often times, they refer to the verses used against same-sex relationships as "Clobber Passages," no-doubt because Christians with same-sex attraction have been clobbered with these verses by others in the church.

-But if the traditional position is right (that same-sex unions are not in God's design) then there is hope for the person experiencing same-sex attraction.
-There is hope that God can restore this person to a way of life that is better than what they have ever known in their own sexual pursuits.
-This has happened many times already, and these people would probably never have found freedom if they were convinced that the Bible validated their same-sex desires.
-In light of this, I offer a critique of Mr. Oxfords position, not because I want to shut down hope for Christians with same-sex attraction, but because I think Oxford is incorrect and I want people to find freedom in God's design.
+But if it’s true that same-sex unions are not in God's design, then there is hope for the gay community that God can restore them to a way of life which is better than what they have ever known in their own sexual pursuits.
+This has happened for many people already—people who would probably never have found wholeness if they were convinced that the Bible validated their same-sex desires.
+In light of this, I offer a critique of Mr. Oxford’s position, not because I want to shut down hope for Christians with same-sex attraction, but because I think Oxford is incorrect and I want people to find freedom in God's design.

 “Homosexual” in the Bible

-Methodologically, his approach is problematic.
-Despite the author's fascination with old lexicons and translations, there are reasons biblical scholars don’t approach the text this way, at least not as a primary approach.
+Most biblical scholars don’t search out the meaning of Biblical words by browsing old lexicons and translations, at least not as a primary approach.
 One reason is that words change over time.
-If you look up the word "incredible" in Webster's 1820 dictionary, you will see that it means something that cannot be believed.
+If you look up the word "incredible" in Webster's 1820 dictionary, you will see that it means something which cannot be believed.
 Today, we use incredible to express our amazement of something we believe to be true!
 Here is another, more relevant example: If you look up the word "boy" in the online English etymology dictionary, it will tell you that the word's older usage was sometimes given without reference to any age.

 Use the Right Sources!

 The New Testament was written in what's called "Koine" Greek.
-Our best sources for Koine Greek are the more modern lexicons that have performed all of the lexical work necessary to bring us back into the first century.
-If we wanted to study Classical Greek, or the Septuagint (Greek translations of the Old Testament, written before Christ), then we would need different lexicons specific to those time periods because those Greek words don't mean the same thing in different eras.
+Our best sources for Koine Greek are the more modern lexicons that have performed all of the work necessary to bring us back into the first century and is available in contemporary English.
+If we wanted to study Classical Greek, or the Septuagint (Greek translation of the Old Testament, written before Christ), then we would need different lexicons specific to those time periods because those Greek words don't mean the same thing in different eras.
 They are often close, but there are important nuances.
 This is true for any spoken language.

 A Better Approach

-A much better approach is to look up arsenokoitai in BDAG, the "industry standard" lexicon of Koine Greek among scholars.
-BDAG tells us that the word could mean "a male who engaged in sexual activity with a person of his own sex," or it could mean "pederast."
+In 1 Corinthians 6:9 and 1 Timothy 1:10, the word arsenokoitēs is commonly translated to mean homosexual behavior.
+We can look the word up in BDAG, the "industry standard" lexicon of the Greek New Testament among scholars.
+BDAG tells us that the word could mean "a male who engaged in sexual activity with a person of his own sex," or it could mean "pederast" (explaining why older translations sometimes used that term).
 It also says that Paul's use of the word cannot be limited to contact with boys, citing important sources for why this is so.

-Oxford's article doesn't go into Romans 1:26-27, which is another important passage on the topic.
-I know you can't cover everything in a single blog post, but I find it important to briefly mention here.
-Paul says that men (Greek: arsen) went after one another or each other (Greek: allelon), that is, after other men (Greek: arsen.
+Oxford's interviewer never led him to discuss Romans 1:26-27, which is another important passage on the topic.
+I know you can't cover everything in a single interview, but I find it important to briefly mention here for those who might still be hung up on pederasty for an alternative meaning.
+Paul says that men (Greek: arsēn) went after one another (Greek: allēlōn), that is, after other men (Greek: arsēn.
 Same word.)
-If Paul wanted to refer to men going after young boys, he would not have used "one another" and he would have used a better word for "boy" such as huios or paidon.
+If Paul wanted to refer to men going after young boys, he would not have used "one another" and he would have used a better word for "boy" such as pais, paidion, or paidarion.